-^Z The trellising wire was 3 m long.
+&lt;sup>Z The trellising wire was 3 m long.

-254 Generally there was no significant difference in the hydraulic conductance in all the graft 255 combinations indicating that all graft combinations and union lengths affected the seedlings the 256 same way.
+The rate of graft healing is directly related to the strength of the union [12].
+Generally there was no significant difference in the hydraulic conductance in all the graft combinations indicating that all graft combinations and union lengths affected the seedlings the same way.
 The same trend was seen for scion length except for P. flavicarpa by P. edulis.
-This 257 finding suggested that in this graft combination the rootstock may have had a positive influence 258 on the scion.
-Un-grafted plants transpired two or more times more water than the grafted plants 259 depending on the graft combinations.
-Since water is the medium of transport of nutrients from 260 the soil to the leaves [7], this limitation in water movement may have been the reasons why vine 261 length was reduced by grafting.
-262 Contact between the scion and the rootstock affect cambial formation between the scion and the 263 rootstock and cambial formation can be delayed if the cambial tissue of the scion and rootstock is 264 misaligned [3].
-Also, the strength of the graft union depends on the contact surface area between 265 the scion and rootstock which is directly related to the union length [5].
-Findings in the present 266 experiment are consistent with this observation since 1.5 cm and 2 cm union lengths needed 267 more vertical force to break (Table 1).
-However, when horizontal force was applied results were 268 in the contrary.
-This suggested that in most graft combinations involving different species, 269 cellular connections between the scion and the rootstock were first developed such that the scion 270 was held to resist greater vertical than horizontal force.
-271 The stems rupture above the graft union when vertical force was applied suggesting that the graft 272 union was stronger than the stem of the scion.
-An analysis of the strength of wind on the graft 273 union revealed that the minimum wind speed needed to break the weakest unions (P. flavicarpa 274 by P. edulis, and P. ligularis by P. edulis (both graft union length 2 cm) was 150 Km/hr (2.32) 275 Km/h at the union) (Table 2).
-This wind speed was higher than the maximum recorded in Nakuru 276 County i.e. 102.15 Km/hr.
+This finding suggested that in this graft combination the rootstock may have had a positive influence on the scion.
+Un-grafted plants transpired two or more times more water than the grafted plants depending on the graft combinations.
+Since water is the medium of transport of nutrients from the soil to the leaves [15], this limitation in water movement may have been the reasons why vine length was reduced by grafting.

+Contact between the scion and the rootstock affect cambial formation between the scion and the rootstock and cambial formation can be delayed if the cambial tissue of the scion and rootstock is misaligned [5].
+Also, the strength of the graft union depends on the contact surface area between the scion and rootstock which is directly related to the union length [11].
+Findings in the present experiment are consistent with this observation since 1.5 cm and 2 cm union lengths needed more vertical force to break (Table 1 &2).
+However, when horizontal force was applied results were in the contrary.
+This suggested that in most graft combinations involving different species, cellular connections between the scion and the rootstock were first developed such that the scion was held to resist greater vertical than horizontal force.
+Scion growth was significantly high when the union length was 1.5 and 2 cm in P. ligularis by P. edulis and P. flavicarpa by P. edulis graft combinations.
+This result was consistent with those reported by Isnard [7].

+The stems rupture above the graft union when vertical force was applied suggested that the graft union was stronger than the stem of the scion.
+An analysis of the strength of wind on the graft union revealed that the minimum wind speed needed to break the weakest unions (P. flavicarpa by P. edulis, and P. ligularis by P. edulis (both graft union length 2 cm) was 150 Km/h (2.32 Km/h at the union) (Table 4).
+This wind speed was higher than the maximum recorded in Nakuru County i.e. 102.15 Km/h.
+Wire displacement generated enough vertical force that could damage the vines.
+This result was consistent with those reported by Isnard [7].